Designing for Impact: Resilient Cities Project

 SWA has a tradition of pro-bono efforts that give back to the communities in which we live and work.
-“Project on the City” is a new, action-oriented initiative that pairs SWA’s professional talent with a selected city to generate insight on opportunities to improve resilience, whether at the scale of a site, corridor or broader open space network.
+“Resilient Cities Project” is a new, action-oriented initiative that pairs SWA’s professional talent with a selected city to generate insight on opportunities to improve resilience, whether at the scale of a site, corridor or broader open space network.
 Our objective is to catalyze creative thinking and share ideas that could improve the quality of life and improve ecological and infrastructural performance.

-Project on the City is an outgrowth of the firm’s Social Impact Design Initiative, which has encouraged our professional staff to reveal the transformative power of landscape and play an advocacy role in creating positive change.
+Resilient Cities Project is an outgrowth of the firm’s Social Impact Design Initiative, which has encouraged our professional staff to reveal the transformative power of landscape and play an advocacy role in creating positive change.

 “Landscape can act as a kind of soft infrastructure to enhance a city’s resiliency” says Gerdo Aquino, SWA’s CEO.
 “We’re interested in how open space can function as a multifunctional platform where community needs and ecological systems can work together in establishing new strategies to address the negative impacts of climate change within an urban context”